Gitorious-backup/gitorious-wiki/Upgrading.markdown

-DEPRECATED: The new official project doc is now located at http://getgitorious.com/documentation, versioning and upgrade instructions will be maintained there going forward.
+*DEPRECATED* The new official project doc is now located at http://getgitorious.com/documentation, versioning and upgrade instructions will be maintained there going forward.

 # Upgrading Gitorious